Rancid (band): Trouble Maker and Tomorrow Never Comes (2017–present)

 On May 2, 2017, Rancid announced on their Facebook page that their ninth studio album, Trouble Maker, would be released on June 9.
-The album debuted at number 23 on the U.S. Billboard 200 and number 2 on the U.S.Top Alternative Albums along with charting in 6 other countries.
-The album was seen positive reviews highlighting it its raw, political sound and classic punk energy.
+The album sold 18,000 copies in its first week and debuted at number 23 on the U.S. Billboard 200 and number 2 on the U.S.Top Alternative Albums along with charting in 6 other countries.
+The album had positive reviews highlighting it its raw, political sound and classic punk energy.
 Rancid co-headlined the "From Boston to Berkeley Tour" with Dropkick Murphys in July and August 2017.

 In June 2019, it was reported that Rancid had been working on their tenth studio album with a projected 2020 release, though the year passed without a new release.

 Also in 2019, they headlined the traveling craft and beer festival The Bash, and toured North America in September, with support provided by Pennywise, Suicidal Tendencies, the English Beat, the Aquabats, Turnstile, Iron Reagan and Angel Du$t.
+On October 31, 2019, Rancid opened up for the original Misfits at Madison Square Garden.

 Rancid announced in June 2021 that they would be co-headlining the Boston to Berkeley II North American tour with Dropkick Murphys from August to October 2021.

 In a November 2021 interview with Kerrang!, Fredriksen confirmed that Rancid had been "putting the finishing touches" on their new album.
+On May 29, 2022 Rancid performed the entrance theme for AEW wrestler Ruby Soho at AEW Double or Nothing.

 On April 18, 2023, Rancid announced that their tenth album, Tomorrow Never Comes, would be released on June 2, 2023.
-The album debuted at 126 on the Billboard 200 and in the top 20 on both the U.S Top Rock Albums Billboard and Alternative Albums.
+The album sold 9,500 countries in its first week, debuting at 126 on the Billboard 200 and in the top 20 on both the U.S Top Rock Albums and Alternative Albums charts.
 The album received high praise from critics for its high energy, classic punk sound, and catchy melodies.
+In support of the album Rancid went on a EU/UK tour which took place from June 2 to the 25.
+They also played two shows at Citizens House of Blues in Boston, Massachusetts on September 18, and 19, 2023.

 In 2024, Rancid joined Green Day and The Smashing Pumpkins for the North American leg of the Saviors tour.

-On October 16, 2025 Rancid released a cover of the Motörhead song 'Sex & Death' which will be featured on the album 'Killed By Deaf - A Punk Tribute To Motörhead.
+On October 16, 2025, Rancid released a cover of the Motörhead song "Sex & Death", which will be featured on the album Killed By Deaf - A Punk Tribute To Motörhead.